Top Five Worst Cruise Ship Disaster Videos

 Unfortunately, there will be stories in the future where cruise ships catch on fire, sink or are hijacked by terrorists.
 The cruise lines will frantically try and suppress the images and assure the public that everything is OK.
 But YouTube will be there to reveal the truth.
 And everyone will be watching the disaster.

 Number 5: Stabilizers?
 What Stabilizers?
 Okay, I admit it.
 I have to take a Dramamine before I click the play button for this video.
 It shows what a cyclone can do to a cruise ship.
-I'm not sure which cruise ship this is or when or where this occurred.
-Does anyone know?
-Was anyone reading this on the ship?
-Let us hear from you.
+You can read about this cruise ship here.

 Number 4: Keep this video secret!
 Don't let the lawyers see it!
 Last September the internet was a buzz with the release of CCTV films of the interior of the P&O Cruises' Pacific Sun, which ran into heavy weather in June 2008.
 P&O had also understated the effects of the storm on the cruise ship and passengers, and it was successful keeping the CCTV under wraps for over two years.